This is a basic article for medical students and other non-radiologists

 Coccidioidomycosis refers to an infection caused by the dimorphic fungus Coccidioides spp, usually localised to the lungs.
 This disease is not to be confused with the similarly named paracoccidioidomycosis.

 The most common forms of Coccidioides spp are Coccidioides immitis and Coc...

 Coin lesion refers to a round or oval, well-circumscribed solitary pulmonary lesion.
 It is usually 1-5 cm in diameter and calcification may or may not be present 1,3.
 Typically but not always the patient is asymptomatic 1.

 The differential diagnosis for such lesions is ...

-The Collar sign (also called the hour glass sign ) is a helpful sign for diagnosis of diaphragmatic rupture on coronal or sagittal CT/ MR images and barium studies.
+The collar sign, also called the hourglass sign, is a helpful sign for diagnosis of diaphragmatic rupture on coronal or sagittal CT/ MR images and barium studies.
 It refers to a waist-like or collar-like appearance of herniated organs at the level of the diaphragm.

 Combined pulmonary fibrosis and emphysema (CPFE) are a possible new addition to a growing list of smoking-related lung disease characterised by the coexistence of usual interstitial pneumonia (UIP) or nonspecific interstitial pneumonia (NSIP) with emphysema in smokers.

-The comet tail sign is a finding that can be seen on computed tomographic scans of the chest.
+The comet tail sign is a finding that can be seen on CT scans of the chest.
 It consists of a curvilinear opacity that extends from a subpleural "mass" toward the ipsilateral hilum.
-The comet tail sign is produced by the distortion of vessels and bronchi that lead to an adjacent...
+The comet tail sign is produced by the distortion of vessels and bronchi that lead to an adjacent area of round ate...